mmfrenkel/encrypted-file-store/README.md

 ```
 $ ./bin/cstore add -p <password> fruits apple.txt
 ```
 If the archive doesn't exist already, it will be created, along with a `.metadata` file within that archive.
 Any action that the user would like to take following the initial creation of the archive will require that they submit the same original password; otherwise, they will get an integrity alert that their password is incorrect.
-Additionally, you cannot add a file to an archive if there is already a file in the archive of the same name; this is to prevent users from accidentally overriding a file they forgot that they encrypted.
+Additionally, you cannot add a file to an archive if there is already a file in the archive of the same name; this is to prevent users from accidentally overriding a file they forgot that they encrypted and makes their intention explicit.

 Note that the program accepts multiple files at a time, so you can encrypt multiple files with a single command: